 A rollover car accident can be incredibly dangerous.
 While these accidents are less frequent than other types of automobile collisions, they account for nearly a third of car accident fatalities each year.

-If you were injured after you car flipped over in a crash, you may be able to seek compensation for your injuries by retaining an attorney.
+If you were injured after you car flipped over in a crash, you may be able to seek compensation for your injuries by retaining a knowledgeable car accident attorney.
 Schedule a consultation with an East Hartford rollover car accident lawyer and find out if your case has merit.
 En Español.

 How Do How Rollover Accidents Happen?